 The Eastern PA CoC will have no less than thirteen (13) and no more than (18) Directors, collectively known as the Board of Directors.
 The Board will act on behalf of the CoC.
-Each of the five RHABS shall appoint two (2) members to serve on the Board of the Eastern PA CoC.
-The remaining eight (8) Board members shall consist of: one (1) representative appointed by the Collaborative Applicant; (1) representative from DHS; one (5) homeless or formerly homeless individual (one from each RHAB) and one (1) at large member.
-The homeless or formerly homeless individual(s) and the at large member are elected by majority vote of the Board.
-To the extent possible, Board composition will be representative of the organizations comprising the Continuum.
+Each of the five RHABS shall appoint one (1) member to serve on the Board of the Eastern PA CoC.
+The remaining eight (8) Board members shall consist of: one (1) representative appointed by the Collaborative Applicant; (1) representative from DHS; at least one (1) person with live experience of homelessness and ten (10) at large members with preference give to at large member with lived experience of homelessness.
+The at large member are elected by a majority vote of the Board.
+To the extent possible, the board composition will be representative of the organizations comprising the Continuum.

 The Board selection process will be reviewed, updated, and approved by the Continuum at least once every five years.
-Last review of this process occurred on November 28, 2017.
+The last review of this process occurred on 11/18/24.